galaxy3-net/uci-windows-setup/README.md

 ## Install Base Packages

 Follow the instructions below for setting up the "UCI Cybersecurity Bootcamp" tools on your Windows desktop or laptop.
 If there are errors, Windows sometimes has issues, sometimes there are Internet issues.
-If you continue to have issues with the install, watch the following video demonstration.
-In that demonstration, I do run into strange Windows problems that seem to just come and go, that's just the way Windows is at time.
-Have patience.
+There is a demonstration video of the installation here: [video demonstration](https://youtu.be/Mc7-j4RJAGw).
+In the video, I do run into some Windows errors, I demonstrate how to work around them.
+Have patience!

 If you are running on MacOS, go to the following repostitory for instructions.

 #### Now Let's Install

 1. Open a Powershell Admin (see example below) ![](Images/Powershell-Start-Admin-50.jpg#thumbnail)
-2. When prompted, click Allow to the UAC prompt.
+2. When prompted, click Allow/Yes to the UAC prompt.
 3. Run the following commands in Powershell
 ~~~~
 iwr https://raw.githubusercontent.com/galaxy3-net/uci-windows-setup/dev/setup.ps1 -UseBasicParsing | iex